 The "gold standard" for selecting the dependent variable in building an HPM data set is a publicly available, observed sales price (P) for each individual house (h), P_h .
 Where available, this is always the preferred data, because it conveys an actual market transaction at the micro-level.
 From an expansive literature, select HPM examples include: Dealy et al. (2017); Joshi et al. (2020 and in press).
-Examples from nearby southwestern (AZ) and Rocky Mountain (CO) sales price disclosure states include: Izon et al (2016); He et al. (2017); and Price et al. (2010).
+Examples from nearby southwestern (AZ) and Rocky Mountain (CO) sales price disclosure states include Izon et al (2016), He et al. (2017), and Price et al. (2010).

 However, the core issue for this investigation of housing in the Permian is that both NM and TX are sales price non-disclosure states.10 Multiple listing service (MLS) data is proprietary to the private Realtor Board \circledast in any given location, and sales price information is not publicly available at county offices.
-Even if select released MLS information was obtained for a given city, county or metropolitan area, it would likely not be matched across the two-state basin (with more than 50 applicable counties).
+Even if select released MLS information was obtained for a given city, county, or metropolitan area, it would likely not be matched across the two-state basin (with more than 50 applicable counties).
 For further discussion of the policy issues surrounding non-disclosure, see Berrens and McKee (2004).
 As a practical matter, investigating housing in the booming Permian Basin region requires pursuing alternatives to P_h .

-While not commonly used, assessed values (V_h^A) can work in the absence of other alternatives, especially when working with a single county, and a known approximation to market rate (e.g., the assessor target staying within a certain percentage, e.g., 85 percent).
+While not commonly used, assessed values (V_h^A) can work in the absence of other alternatives, especially when working with a single county, and a known approximation to market rate (e.g., the assessor target staying within a certain percentage, e.g., 85%).
 Kalhour et al. (2018) provide an HPM example using (V_h^A) for studying wildfire effects in a single NM county.
-But as a first discarded alternative, assessed values, V_h^A are generally too variable from market values, especially when assessment practices are not standardized across counties; this is in addition to what would be costly collection logistics for the 50 plus counties of the Permian Basin.
+But as a first discarded alternative, assessed values, V_h^A , are generally too variable from market values, especially when assessment practices are not standardized across counties; this is in addition to what would be costly collection logistics for the 50 plus counties of the Permian Basin.

-Next, there are various survey-based US Census Bureau products; these aren't observed prices but rather respondent perception of the market value of their residence.11 Further, these are either: (i) aggregated median values $(medV_g^S)$ for a Census unit (e.g., tract or block group), which lack detailed housing characteristics, and can't be matched with micro-level geospatial information; or (ii) if at the individual residence level (micro-level) (V_h^A) , they lack an address and can't be matched to other geospatial information.
+Next, there are various survey-based US Census Bureau products; these are not observed prices but rather respondent perception of the market value of their residence.11 Further, these are either: (i) aggregated median values $(medV_g^S)$ for a Census unit (e.g., tract or block group), which lack detailed housing characteristics, and cannot be matched with micro-level geospatial information; or (ii) if at the individual residence level (micro-level) (V_h^A) , they lack an address and cannot be matched to other geospatial information.
 Their advantage is that they are standardized, and are available over time (e.g., over the length of the oil and gas production boom in the Permian Basin).
-In addition to being based on a measure of central tendency, their disadvantage is the lack of the ability to combine with micro-level data on the attributes
+In addition to being based on a measure of central tendency, their disadvantage is the lack of the ability to combine with micro-level data on the attributes (explanatory variables).
+There are a variety of NM and southwestern HPM examples, using these Census-based survey samples.
+An example of the use of $medV_g^S$ is found in Izon et al. (2010), while Hand et al. (2008) is example of the use of V_h^A .
+Extending such use out nationally, the use of $medV_g^S$ is found in Koirala et al. (2014), while Jafari et al. (2017) is an example of the use of V_h^A .
+Especially for the case of $medV_g^S$, at the census block group level, and extended over a longtime frame (e.g., before the production boom to the present), this represents one option for the Permian.
+But it lacks granular data.